tldrcode/tldrcode.com/_languages/c.markdown

            FILE *ifp = fopen("data.txt", "r");
            fscanf(ifp, "%d %d %s", &a, B, string);
   Example_Description: Reads in two integers and a string from the beginning of data.txt, and store them in the variables a, b, and string, respectively.

 - Type: scanf
   Description: Special case of fscanf that simply uses stdin rather than an arbitrary file.
+Read information about format strings for more info.
   Syntax: scanf (control_string, &var1, &var2, ...);
   Example: scanf ("%d", &x);
   Example_Description: This would read an integer from stdin and place the value of it into x

 - Type fprintf
   Syntax: int fprintf ( FILE * ofp, const char * format, ... );
   Description: Print the message described by format and the additional arguments.
+Read information about format strings for more info.
   Example: |-
            int x = 10;
            float flt = 34.10;